makoto/alley-oop/README.md

 - [Flow playground](https://play.onflow.org/ac8f1629-2f92-4559-b456-1b5401eab111)

-## Setup
+## How to run the demo on the Flow playground

-- Deploy FlowToken as second account    (0x01)
+- Deploy FlowToken as the first(0x01) account
-- Deploy BaloonToken as third account   (0x02)
+- Deploy BaloonToken as the second(0x02) account
-- Deploy Dex as forth account           (0x03)
+- Deploy Dex as the third(0x03) account
 - Run Transaction1.cdc with all accounts
 - Run Transaction2.cdc with all accounts
-- Run Transaction2.cdc with accoun 0x01
+- Run Transaction2.cdc with the first account(0x01)
 - Run Script1.cdc to run report

 ## Todo